 A TrustID Extended Validation Code Signing Certificate or TrustID Time-Stamping Certificate identifies an Organization as the Subject of a Certificate and such Organization is attributable for the purposes of accountability and responsibility for signatures created by the Organization to be used to verify the integrity of its code.
-When issuing either TrustID Extended Validation Code Signing Certificate or TrustID Time-Stamping Certificate, IdenTrust as Issuing CA conforms with the provisions of the current version of "CA/B Forum Guidelines for Issuance and Management of Extended Validation Certificates" published at https://cabforum.org/.
-In the event of any conflict between the provisions of this CPS and the provisions of the above referenced document, then the provisions of above referenced document, as applicable, shall govern.
-A TrustID Extended Validation Code Signing Certificate or TrustID Time-Stamping Certificate identifying an Organization as the Subject of the Certificate can only be issued by an Issuing CA that can ensure accomplishment of the Identity Proofing required by this section.
+When issuing either TrustID Extended Validation Code Signing Certificate or TrustID Time-Stamping Certificate, IdenTrust as Issuing CA conforms with the provisions of the current version of "CA/B Forum Baseline Requirements For Code Signing Certificates" published at https://cabforum.org/ev-code-signing-certificate-guidelines/.
+In the event of any conflict between the provisions of this CPS and the provisions of the above referenced document, then the provisions of the above referenced document, as applicable, shall govern.
+A TrustID Code Signing or Extended Validation Code Signing Certificate or TrustID Time-Stamping Certificate identifying an Organization as the Subject of the Certificate can only be issued by an Issuing CA that can ensure accomplishment of the Identity Proofing required by this section.